 Weight and weight loss.
 An additional factor that can play a part in missing periods is current weight and body fat percentage, as well as weight loss history.
 There are two important points we want to make on this topic.
-First, it is completely possible to lose your period at a "normal" weight, although it is more common to do so in women with an underweight or low-normal body mass index (BMI).
+First, it is completely possible to lose your period at any weight, although it is more common to do so in those with an underweight or low-normal body mass index (BMI\).
 Second, losing a significant amount of weight (10 lb or more), even years in the past, makes an absent cycle more likely.
 People generally think of losing a period as something that only happens to the super-skinny or underweight (i.e., anorexic), but that is not reality.
-Among our survey respondents (see prologue and appendix for more information), women discovered missing periods anywhere from a BMI of less than 15 to more than 25, with a median of 19.0 (meaning half the respondents had a BMI below this number and half had a BMI above).
+Among our survey respondents (see prologue and appendix for more information), people discovered missing periods across a large range of BMIs, with a median of 19.0 (meaning half the respondents had a BMI below this number and half had a BMI above).

-BMI range in survey respondents when absent periods were noticed (data from 286 women).
+BMI range in survey respondents when absent periods were noticed (data from 286 participants).
 The percentage of survey respondents at each BMI is illustrated.
-When women realized their periods were missing, 33% were at an underweight BMI of <18.5, with 7.5% at a BMI of 22 or above.
+When people realized their periods were missing, only 33% were at an "underweight" BMI of <18.5, with 7.5% at a BMI of 22 or above.
+In the years since initial publication of this book, it has become even more clear that any one in any body size can experience HA.

-^{} BMI = weight (kg) / height (m)2 OR weight (lb) 703 / height (in)2
+\ BMI = weight (kg) / height (m) OR weight (lb) \ 703 / height (in)

-Lots of people get stuck on the BMI argument; "My BMI is 'normal," or even, "I'm in a larger body...," so there's no way I have a problem."
+Lots of people get stuck on the BMI argument; "My BMI is 'normal,"" or even, "I'm in a larger body... so there's no way I have a problem."
 However, there is no magic number for BMI-no number below which you will automatically lose your period or above which you will definitely have monthly cycles.
 BMI is just part of the equation.